40Digits/wordpress-starter-theme/README.md

-# forty gulp starter aka Eta
+# gulp starter aka Eta

 Eta-2 Actis-class interceptor, sometimes referred to as the Jedi interceptor due to its popularity with Jedi pilots, was a Clone Wars-era Republic starfighter.